AmosEgel/smuthi/docs/about_smuthi.rst

     For larger particles, note that the number of multipole terms in the spherical wave expansion grows with the particle size.
 For further details, see the :doc:`hints for the selection of the multipole truncation order <simulation_guidelines>`.
+  - Particles in a single homogeneous medium (or in free space) can be treated by setting a trivial two layer system with the same refractive index.
+    However, Smuthi was not designed for that use case and we believe that there is better software for that case.
+  - Smuthi was designed for particles on a substrate or particles near or inside a thin-film system with layer thicknesses of up to a few wavelengths.
+    Simulations involving thick layers might fail or return wrong results due to numerical instability.
+	Maybe a more stable algorithm for the layer system response does exist - help is welcome.
   - Smuthi does not provide error checking of user input, nor does it check if numerical parameters specified by the user are sufficient for accurate simulation results.
 It is thus required that the user develops some